kubernetes-sigs/promo-tools/README.md

 organizing namespace to separate it from the other subdirectory names that might exist (in the example `b`, `c`, and `d`).

-## Registries and service accounts
+## Repositories and service accounts

-CIP needs the following access to registries:
+CIP needs the following access to repositories:

-- source registry: read access
+- source repository: read access
-- destination registry: read and write access
+- destination repository: read and write access

-In a dry run (default), where CIP does not actually perform any image copies, only read access in needed for the destination registry.
+In a dry run (default), where CIP does not actually perform any image copies, only read access in needed for the destination repository.

-For *source registries*, most commonly they are world-readable.
+For *source repositories*, most commonly they are world-readable.
 Hence, no `service-account` field is needed for them.
-However, if your source registry is not world-readable, you would need to define a `service-account` field and specify the name of the service account that has read access.
+However, if your source repository is not world-readable, you would need to define a `service-account` field and specify the name of the service account that has read access.

-For *destination registries*, most commonly they are world-readable, but not world-writable.
-To allow CIP to write to such registries, they require a `service-account` field.
+For *destination repositories*, most commonly they are world-readable, but not world-writable.
+To allow CIP to write to such repositories, they require a `service-account` field.
 This is the case of the examples shown thus far, where `foo@google-containers.iam.gserviceaccount.com` presumably has write access to `gcr.io/myproject-production`.

-When CIP starts up, it associates any defined `service-account`s to the registries, and also reads in a temporary service account token, and binds it to the corresponding registry.
+When CIP starts up, it associates any defined `service-account`s to the repositories, and also reads in a temporary service account token, and binds it to the corresponding repository.
 The credentials for these service accounts must already be set up in the environment prior to running the promoter.

 ## How promotion works

 The promoter's behaviour can be described in terms of mathematical sets (as in Venn diagrams).
-Suppose `S` is the set of images in the source registry, `D` is the set of all images in the destination registry and `M` is the set of images to be promoted (these are defined in the promoter manifest).
+Suppose `S` is the set of images in the source repository, `D` is the set of all images in the destination repository and `M` is the set of images to be promoted (these are defined in the promoter manifest).
 Then:

-- `M ∩ D` = images which do not need promoting since they are already present in the destination registry
+- `M ∩ D` = images which do not need promoting since they are already present in the destination repository
 - `(M ∩ S) \ D` = images that are copied

-The above statements are true for each destination registry.
+The above statements are true for each destination repository.

 The promoter also prints warnings about images that cannot be promoted: